Volunteer to Drive

 I'm Ready to Train

-The Road to Recovery training is available in three formats.
-All formats are about one hour in length.
+The Road to Recovery training is available in two formats.
+Both formats are about one hour in length.
 Please read the descriptions below and decide which format is best for you.
 Then complete the training registration form and you will be contacted with the information you need to join your selected session.

-This training is pre-recorded and only contains the audio portion of the training.
+Pre-Recorded Conference Call This training is pre-recorded and only contains the audio portion of the training.
 The presentation will be mailed to you in advance so you can follow along during the call.
 A phone is needed for this method.
-Contact information for the moderator is provided in case you have questions.
+Contact information for the moderator is provided in case you have questions

 Do you have questions?